 When Bob retired from engineering in 1977, he started the Senior Golfers of America, getting together 25 friends and acquaintances at Pine Lakes Country Club in Myrtle Beach.
-This little group grew into today’s SGA, which holds more than one dozen tournaments each year from coast to coast and in such international spots as Cabo San Lucas, Bermuda, Costa Rica, and the Caribbean.
+This little group grew into today’s SGA, which holds more than one dozen tournaments each year from coast to coast and in such international spots as St. Andrews, Bermuda, Costa Rica, and the Caribbean.

 After a career as a first-grade teacher, Bob Swanson’s daughter Cynthia joined the SGA staff in 1982 and is still bringing her own Southern style of friendliness and hospitality to the tournaments.
 Cynthia’s daughter Catherine began working with SGA in 1999 and is proud to continue her grandfather’s legacy.
 Office manager Sharon Saunders has been with the staff since 1986 and is a favorite of the members for her helpfulness and professionalism.

-Catherine Powell and Bob Swanson”Bob, as I called my grandfather, always tried to be the best in everything.
-We are trying to make SGA the best in every way in his memory,” says Catherine.
+”Bob, as I called my grandfather, always tried to be the best in everything.
+We work to make the SGA the best in every way in his memory.” says Catherine.
 “Somehow we seem to attract the finest, most interesting, outgoing people to SGA, and they attract other people much like themselves.
 It is a great honor for me at 30 years old to be around our wonderful members.”